What to Do If You Have a Concussion: Step-by-Step Recovery Guide

 According to the Centers for Disease Control and Prevention (CDC), early assessment is critical for both safety and effective recovery.

-Light physical and mental rest supports your brain’s initial healing.
+Light physical and cognitive rest supports early recovery

 How to Recover from a Concussion Safely